sisl.viz.Figure

 Initializes a color axis to be used by the drawing functions

-init_figure(composite_method: Literal[None, 'same_axes', 'multiple', 'multiple_x', 'multiple_y', 'subplots', 'animation'] = None, plot_actions=(), init_kwargs: Dict[str, Any] = {})[source]
+init_figure(composite_method: Literal[None, 'same_axes', 'multiple', 'multiple_x', 'multiple_y', 'subplots', 'animation'] = None, plot_actions=(), init_kwargs: dict[str, Any] = {})[source]

 set_axes_equal()[source]